Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: I. Introduction

 Light-matter interaction phenomena are the driving force of quantum optics, and have been investigated in platforms ranging from atoms \cite{RaimondRMP2001} to solid state systems \cite{devoret2007}.
-The creation of quasi-particles called cavity polaritons in solid-state based systems enables strong, non-linear, photon-photon interactions.
+The creation of quasi-particles called cavity polaritons in solid-state-based systems enables strong, non-linear, photon-photon interactions.
 This allowed the observation of Bose-Einstein condensation in solids \cite{KasprzakNature2006}, superfluidity, quantized vortices and dark solitons, forming the fascinating field of quantum fluids of light \cite{carusottoRevModPhys85299}.
 A cavity polariton exists when the light-matter coupling strength is larger than the dephasing rates of the individual components, which are then in \textit{strong coupling} with reversible energy exchange between light and matter.
 The vacuum Rabi frequency $\Omega_R$ quantifies this coupling strength and by tuning the magnitude of $\Omega_R$, different physical regimes can be explored.
-An increase of the interaction strength towards the transition frequency $\omega_{ij}$ leads to the so-called ultra-strong coupling regime.
+An increase of the interaction strength towards the transition frequency $\omega_{ij}$ leads to the so-called ultra-strong coupling regime \cite{Ciuti2005,FornDiaz:2018vs,Kockum:2019}.
 Usually negligible terms, such as the polarization self-interaction and counter-rotating terms, then have to be included in the Hamiltonian representing the system.
 This impacts the physics of the resulting quasiparticles: the ground state of an ultra-strongly coupled system contains virtual photons \cite{Ciuti2005, Hagenmueller2010}, with a number proportional to the normalized light-matter coupling ratio $\Omega_R/\omega_{ij}$ \cite{Ciuti:PRA:06:033811}.
-Several theoretical works predict photon emission from these anomalous \textit{quantum vacua} upon the non-adiabatic modulation of one of the system's parameters \cite{Ciuti2005,Anappara2009,Gunter:Nat:09:178}, or via spontaneous conversion \cite{Stassi:PRL:13,Ridolfo:PRL:13}.
-One way to enhance $\Omega_R$ and thus drive the system into the ultra-strong coupling regime is the collective enhancement due to the coupling of $N$ material excitations to the same cavity mode, yielding an increased Rabi frequency $\sqrt{N}\,\Omega_R$.
-The collective radiative coupling of material excitations in a reduced volume ($V < \lambda^3$) is also the basis of the phenomenon of Dicke superradiance and of the superradiant phase transition \cite{Dicke1954,Hepp1973,Wang1973}.
-Dicke superradiance has been observed in atomic systems \cite{PhysRevLett.30.309} and more recently the superradiant phase transition has been realized in a driven-dissipative system of cold atoms \cite{Baumann2010}.
-Such phenomena have attracted great attention lately also in the solid-state community, with observation of superradiant-related physics in different experimental platforms \cite{CongJOSAsuperrad2016}, for example semiconductor quantum dots \cite{Nature_dotssuperrad_2007} or quantum wells \cite{PhysRevLettLaurent2015}.
-In cavity quantum electrodynamics (QED) within the dipolar approximation, in solid-state systems and in semiconductor intersubband systems such a phase transition is prevented by the so-called `no-go' theorem \cite{Bialynicki1979,Nataf2010,Todorov2012}.
-The term containing the squared vector potential ($A^2$ term, also called the diamagnetic term) in the minimal-coupling Hamiltonian shifts the energy dispersion towards higher energies, such that the lower branch can never become gapless, and accordingly can never reach the ground state and exhibit the critical point associated to the quantum Dicke phase transition \cite{Emary2003}.
-Suggestions to circumvent the no-go theorem in cavity QED include the use of multi-level atomic systems \cite{Baksic2013} or by considering systems with linear dispersion relation, like in graphene, even if this question is still under debate \cite{Hagenmueller2012,Chirolli2012}.